AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 * When exporting compressed JSON files, the exported file format is `json.gz`
 * When exporting compressed parquet files, the exported file format is `gz.parquet`

-Exports to JSON files are supported in a compressed mode only.
+Exports to JSON files are supported *in a compressed mode only*.
 Exports to Parquet files are supported in a compressed and uncompressed mode.

 ## Remove datasets from destinations {#remove-dataset}